Emerson Whithorne

 Emerson Whithorne, birth surname Whittern (September 6, 1884 in Cleveland, Ohio - March 25, 1958) was a notable American pianist, composer, administrator and critic.
 He had a reputation as an authority on the music of China.
-He wrote music criticism for Musical America and the Paul Mall Gazette.
+He wrote music criticism for Musical America and the Pall Mall Gazette.

 Education

-Whitehorne was born in Cleveland, where he first studied piano and music theory with James Hotchkiss Rogers.
+Whithorne was born in Cleveland, where he first studied piano and music theory with James Hotchkiss Rogers.
 At the age of 15 he toured on the Chautauqua circuit as a pianist for two seasons.
 He then continued his studies in Vienna, where his teachers were Theodor Leschetizky (piano) and Robert Fuchs (composition and counterpoint).